Teenage girl among four held in France over ‘imminent’ attack

 France remains on high alert after a wave of attacks that began two years ago, claiming more than 200 lives.

-Last week, a soldier shot and wounded a machete-wielding attacker who lunged at him outside the Louvre museum in Paris while shouting “Allahu Akbar” (God is greatest).
+Last week, a soldier shot and wounded a machete-wielding attacker who lunged at him outside the Louvre museum in Paris.

-Investigators have identified the 29-year-old Egyptian and are trying to establish whether he had any link to a jihadist group.
+Investigators have identified the 29-year-old Egyptian and are trying to establish whether he had any link to a militant group.

 Le Roux has said that French authorities have foiled “no fewer than 13 plots involving more than 30 individuals,” including women and minors, since the Bastille Day truck massacre in the Riviera city of Nice last July that claimed 86 lives.